BeyondTrust - Secure Remote Access and Privileged Access Management

 Privileged Password Management

 Privileged Password Management is the secure storing, sharing, creating, and handling of privileged passwords.
-Privileged password management may alternatively be referred to as privileged credential management, enterprise password management, enterprise password management, enterprise password security.
+Other names for this discipline and technology include privileged account and session management (PASM), privileged credential management, enterprise password management, or enterprise password security.

 Privileged Session Management